CodeSaadhika/prayojan/README.md

 # prayojan
-## A record of my study instructions Checklist
+## A catalog of my study instructions Checklist

 ### FreeCodeCamp Courses